MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 The `getSignature` method must return the name of the command or commands that the `handle` method can handle.

+Every Command Handler should return `MohammadZarifiyan\Telegram\Enums\Signal`.
+If returns `Signal::Stop`, update processing stops; If the Command Handler returns `Signal::Continue`, the next Command Handlers will be executed.

 Sometimes a Telegram update comes with a command parameter.

 You can access Telegram bot command data by calling the `toCommand` method.
 Then, you will receive an instance of `MohammadZarifiyan\Telegram\Interfaces\Command`.